Week 14 – #WritingWednesday Challenge

 The goal is 5 minutes of creativity.

-Today I am writing in the voice of Austin, the lead character in my upcoming novel The Beast Within (This is not a selection from the novel, but part of my character development journal.)
+Today I am writing in the voice of Stella, one of the characters in the novel I am currently outlining.
+I’m not sure if this will be a selection in the novel, or just part of my character development journal.

 Today’s writing prompt: